 Another criterion to compare public administration in EU countries was their financial dimension.
 A particular fiscal system is, similarly to administrative systems, a compromise in the given country and is based on historical, political and other relations.
 The comparison of financing internal administrative structures in EU countries was carried out by use of the ESA methodology.
 The evaluation of the financial dimension of public administration by selected indicators in EU countries in years 2009-2014 showed a strong position of Scandinavian countries, with the highest total general government expenditures as % of GDP, local government expenditure as % of GDP and fiscal decentralisation of expenditures.
 Countries with low decentralisation of public administration include Malta, Cyprus and Greece, where the lowest local government expenditures as % of GDP and fiscal decentralisation of expenditures were found.
-The lowest total general government expenditures as % of GDP are seen in Romania and Bulgaria.
-Other results were obtained by comparing central government expenditures as % of GDP in EU countries, where the highest expenditures are seen in Ireland, United Kingdom, Denmark, Greece, and Malta.
+The lowest total general government expenditures as % of GDP in EU countries, where the highest expenditures as % of GDP and fiscal decentralisation of expenditures are found.
+The lowest total general government expenditures as % of GDP in EU countries, where the highest expenditures are seen in Ireland, United Kingdom, Denmark, Greece, and Malta.
 By contrast, the lowest central government expenditures as % of GDP were found in Germany and Spain, which can be explained by the existence of the state government in these countries.